danforthcenter/plantcv/docs/vis_tutorial.md

 ### Additional examples

-To demonstrate the importance of camera settings on pipeline construction, here are different species of plants captured with the same imaging setup (digital camera) and processed with the same imaging pipeline as above (no settings changed).
+To demonstrate the importance of camera settings on pipeline construction here are different species of plants captured with the same imaging setup (digital camera) and processed with the same imaging pipeline as above (no settings changed).